nmskhan/FunConPy/README.md

                         even=interleaved (2,4,6,1,3,5) ).
 Default is to read
                         this from input image, if available.
-  --tr=MSEC             TR of functional data in MSEC --ref=FILE            pointer to FLIRT reference image if not using standard
+  --tr=MSEC             TR of functional data in MSEC --ref=FILE            pointer to template reference image if not using
-                        brain
+                        standard brain
-  --flirtmat=FILE       a pre-defined flirt matrix to apply to your functional
-                        data. (ie: func2standard.mat)
   --refwm=FILE          pointer to WM mask of reference image if not using
                         standard brain
   --refcsf=FILE         pointer to CSF mask of reference image if not using